bowman2001/perplexdoc/content/doc/intro/hugo/index.md

 : contains all the _Markdown_ files and page specific resources like images.

 `static`
-: _Hugo_ copies everything in this directory without processing to the root of the generated website.
+: _Hugo_ copies every directory and file in this folder without processing into the root of the generated website.

 `themes`
 : contains the _Perplex_ theme.